ceyhuncafer1/CapstoneOne_AccountingLedger/README.md

 One interesting piece of code from this project:

-Interesting piece of code - What was most interesting to me was I was yearning for "clean" syntax to my standards.
+I was yearning for "clean" syntax to my standards.
 Trying to finish and see the end result of squeaky clean code.
 I did this by doing 3 classes instead of two and calling methods into main from the other class.
 Granted, the other class looks very messy still and i definitely could've reduced redundancy further.